AcademySoftwareFoundation/OpenImageIO/README.md

 * [CONTRIBUTING](CONTRIBUTING.md) has detailed instructions about the development process.
+* [ROADMAP](docs/ROADMAP.md) is a high-level overview of the current development priorities for the next annual release, expected in September, 2024.
 * [RELEASING](RELEASING.md) explains our policies and procedures for making releases.
 We have a major, possibly-compatibility-breaking, release annually in September/October, and minor bug fix and safe feature addition release at